-If, as a result of such contractual arrangement, we or Wuxi Wangdao is found to be in violation of any existing or future PRC laws or regulations, or such contractual arrangement is determined as illegal and invalid by the PRC court, arbitral tribunal or regulatory authorities, or we fail to obtain, maintain or renew any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures, including:
+If, as a result of our contractual arrangements with Wuxi Wangdao, we or Wuxi Wangdao is found to be in violation of any existing or future PRC laws or regulations, or such contractual arrangement is determined as illegal and invalid by the PRC courts, arbitral tribunals or regulatory authorities, or we or Wuxi Wangdao fails to obtain, maintain or renew any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures, including:

-- revoking the business licenses and/or operating licenses of Craftsman Wuxi and/or Wuxi Wangdao; - · discontinuing or restricting the conduct of any transactions between Craftsman Wuxi and Wuxi Wangdao; - · limiting our business expansion in China by way of entering into contractual arrangements; - imposing fines, confiscating the income from Wuxi Wangdao, or imposing other requirements with which we or Wuxi Wangdao may not be able to comply with; - · shutting down our servers or blocking our websites; - requiring us to restructure our ownership structure or operations, including terminating the contractual arrangements with Wuxi Wangdao and deregistering the equity pledges of Wuxi Wangdao; - restricting or prohibiting our use of the proceeds of our initial public offering to finance our business and operations in China; - · imposing additional conditions or requirements with which we may not be able to comply with; or - take other regulatory or enforcement actions against us that could be harmful to our business.
+- revoking the business licenses and/or operating licenses of Craftsman Wuxi and/or Wuxi Wangdao; - discontinuing or restricting the conduct of any transactions between Craftsman Wuxi and Wuxi Wangdao; - limiting the business expansion in China by way of entering into contractual arrangements; - imposing fines, confiscating the income from Wuxi Wangdao, or imposing other requirements with which we or Wuxi Wangdao may not be able to comply with; - shutting down the servers or blocking the websites; - requiring us to restructure our ownership structure or operations, including terminating the contractual arrangements with Wuxi Wangdao and deregistering the equity pledges of Wuxi Wangdao; - restricting or prohibiting our use of the proceeds of our initial public offering to finance the business and operations in China; - imposing additional conditions or requirements with which we or Wuxi Wangdao may not be able to comply with; or - taking other regulatory or enforcement actions against us that could be harmful to the business.

-The imposition of any of these penalties could result in a material and adverse effect on our ability to conduct our business and on our results of operations.
-If any of these penalties results in our inability to direct the activities of Wuxi Wangdao that most significantly impact its economic performance, and/or our failure to receive the economic benefits from Wuxi Wangdao, we may not be able to consolidate Wuxi Wangdao in our consolidated financial statements in accordance with U.S. GAAP.
+The imposition of any of these penalties could result in a material and adverse effect on Skillful Craftsman's or Wuxi Wangdao's ability to conduct business and on the results of operations.
+If any of these penalties results in Skillful Craftsman's inability to direct the activities of Wuxi Wangdao that most significantly impact its economic performance, and/or Skillful Craftsman's failure to receive the economic benefits and absorb losses from Wuxi Wangdao, Skillful Craftsman may not be able to consolidate Wuxi Wangdao in the consolidated financial statements in accordance with U.S. GAAP.
+As a result, Skillful Craftsman's shares may decline in value or become worthless.

-We rely on contractual arrangements with Wuxi Wangdao and its shareholders for a portion of our business operations, which may not be as effective as direct ownership in providing operational control.
+We rely on contractual arrangements with Wuxi Wangdao and its shareholders for a portion of the business operations, which may not be as effective as direct ownership in providing operational control.

-We have relied and expect to continue to rely on contractual arrangements with Wuxi Wangdao, as well as its respective shareholders, to operate our business in China.
+We have relied and expect to continue to rely on contractual arrangements with Wuxi Wangdao, as well as its respective shareholders, to operate the business in China.
 These contractual arrangements may not be as effective as direct ownership in providing us with control over Wuxi Wangdao.
-For example, Wuxi Wangdao and its shareholders could breach their contractual arrangements with us by, among other things, failing to conduct their operations, including maintaining our websites and using the domain names and software copyrights, in an acceptable manner or taking other actions that are detrimental to our interests.
+For example, Wuxi Wangdao and its shareholders could breach their contractual arrangements with us by, among other things, failing to conduct their operations, including maintaining the websites and using the domain names and software copyrights, in an acceptable manner or taking other actions that are detrimental to our interests.